petedejoy/documentation/v2/apache_airflow/operators/s3-to-redshift.md

 For a complete list of Airflow Hooks, Operators, and Utilities maintained by Astronomer, check out our [Airflow Plugins](https://github.com/airflow-plugins?utf8=%E2%9C%93&q=&type=&language=) organization on Github.

+Note that, in order to use this operator, you must import the BaseOperator, PostgresHook, and S3Hook.

 ## S3 to Redshift

 ~~~ python